Back

 Along with the entire SAT Suite of Assessments, College Board has offered the SAT in a fully digital format since spring 2024.

-In one two-hour test, the SAT offers an objective measure of the core math and reading and writing skills students need for any postsecondary pathway.
+In one 2-hour test, the SAT offers an objective measure of the core math and reading and writing skills students need for any postsecondary pathway.
 Aligned to state standards, the SAT provides insights and resources educators and students trust—coupled with unmatched flexibility, operational stability, and accessibility.

-Keep reading to learn about the unique benefits the test offers to educators and students as well as the differences between the SAT and ACT.
+Keep reading to learn about the unique benefits the test offers to educators and students, as well as the differences between the SAT and ACT.

 The Journey to Digital Excellence